aiproject37/onlyNotes/README.md

 ---

 ## 📬 Support
-If you encounter any issues or have questions, feel free to open an issue or contact us at [your-email@example.com](mailto:your-email@example.com).
+If you encounter any issues or have questions, feel free to open an issue.

 ---